cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/aws_terraform_basics.md

 ![aws_terraform_simple_vm_topology.png]( /images/trial_getting_started/aws_terraform_simple_vm_topology.png )

 This will also be a good time to examine the Cloudify blueprint used in the example.
-The blueprint can be examined in the Cloudify UI, however in this case we will go to the Cloudify examples repository in github and examine it there: [https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/aws-terraform.yaml](https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/aws-terraform.yaml)
+The blueprint can be examined in the Cloudify UI, however in this case we will go to the Cloudify examples repository in github and examine it there: [https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/aws-terraform.yaml](https://github.com/cloudify-community/blueprint-examples/blob/master/virtual-machine/aws-terraform.yaml).

+You can check the terraform files of this example by [downloading the example zip](https://github.com/cloudify-community/blueprint-examples/releases/download/5.0.5-10/virtual-machine.zip) and check resources/terraform folder.

 ## Step 6: OK, I am done, how do I tear it down?